charlotte54/charlotte54/README.md

 [Netflix Clone](https://github.com/charlotte54/netflix-clone): A full-stack web application that mimics the functionality of the popular streaming service, Netflix.

-Hangman Game: A fun and interactive mobile game built with React Native that allows players to guess the word and avoid getting hanged.

-Dad Jokes: A lighthearted React app that generates dad jokes using a public API.
+[Dad Jokes](https://github.com/charlotte54/dadjokes): A lighthearted React app that generates dad jokes using a public API.

 ## Follow Me
-You can also follow me on social media to stay updated on my latest projects and activities:
+You can also follow me on LinkedIn to stay updated on my latest activities:

 LinkedIn: https://www.linkedin.com/in/charlotte15/